A Playbook for Local SEO Agencies

 How to justify these prices

-Don't discount.
 Price at the middle tier by default.

-The direct-payment detail that matters
+The payment detail that matters

 With the reseller setup I recommend, you connect your own Stripe or PayPal directly.
 Your client pays you, not the platform.
 The platform takes zero transaction fees.

-This means three things:
+That means three things:

 06